-In accordance with the Icelandic Act no 2/1995 on Public Limited Companies, the Company is to retain 10% of its annual profit in a statutory reserve until it equals 10% of the outstanding shares.
+In accordance with the Icelandic Act no 138/1994 on private limited liability companies, the Company is to retain 10% of its annual profit in a statutory reserve until it equals 10% of the outstanding shares.
 After that, the Company is to retain 5% until the reserve equals 25% of the outstanding shares.